-As this vote is advisory, it will not be binding upon our Board of Directors and our Board of Directors may decide that it is in the best interest of our stockholders to hold an advisory vote on executive compensation more or less frequently than the frequency receiving the most votes cast by our stockholders.
-However, the Board of Directors will carefully consider the outcome of this vote when considering the frequency of future advisory votes on executive compensation.
+As this vote is advisory, it will not be binding upon our Board of Directors or the Compensation Committee and neither our Board of Directors nor our Compensation Committee will be required to take any action as a result of the outcome of this vote.
+However, our Compensation Committee will carefully consider the outcome of this vote when considering future executive compensation policies and decisions.